-To configure constrained delegation, log onto dc.somedomain.com as a domain administrator and launch the Active Directory Users and Computers MMC interface (open the Start menu and select Administrative Tools):
+To configure constrained delegation, log onto dc.example.com as a domain administrator and launch the Active Directory Users and Computers MMC interface (open the Start menu and select Administrative Tools):

 WARNING: If you use the registry editor incorrectly, you may cause serious problems that may require you to reinstall your operating system.
 There is no guarantee that you can solve problems that result from using the registry editor incorrectly.
 Use the registry editor at your own risk.

-With the VShell server and the Active Directory domain controller configured properly as described above, users should be able to authenticate to VShell on vshell.somedomain.com using public-key-only authentication and gain access to the share "fileshare" on fs.somedomain.com whether by SFTP roots or other means.
+With the VShell server and the Active Directory domain controller configured properly as described above, users should be able to authenticate to VShell on vshell.example.com using public-key-only authentication and gain access to the share "fileshare" on fs.example.com.